 The ceremonial killing of the beast, or Immolatio, would follow.
 This included sprinkling some cereal and scents mixed with salt over the animal.
 Then the priest would take a sip of wine from a cup which he would then offer to those about him.
 This was called Libatio and is obviously very reminiscent of the later Christian communion.

 The last of the wine would be poured between the sacrificial animal’s horns.
 Some hairs would be taken from the same area and cast into the sacred fire, this would be a sort of “hors d’oeuvres” for the gods I suppose.
 Then turning to the East or South East (towards the Alban hills I think) the priest would trace a line from head to tail on the animal and hand it over to his aids called “Victimarii” for it to be killed.

-The animal was killed, skinned, opened up and washed so that the Aruspices could move in, take a good look and make their predictions.
+The animal was killed, skinned, opened up and washed so that the fortune telling Aruspices could move in, take a good look and make their predictions.
 The animal would then be butchered and those parts which weren’t reserved for the gods would be cooked and consumed by those attending the ceremony.

-A law was passed in the first century BC forbidding human sacrifices, which suggests that before then these were not unheard of.
+A Roman law was passed in the first century BC forbidding human sacrifices, which suggests that before then these were not unheard of.
 Having said that, we shouldn’t forget the sacrificial fights inherited from the Etruscans and which later grew to be the Gladiatorial fights.
 These were generally known as “munere“, meaning “offerings” and their origins lay in the sacrificial fight to the death of slaves and captives in honour of the deceased person at his funeral.